GDAOSU/LOD2BuildingModel/README.md

 ## Usage
 ### SAT2LoD2: LoD-2 building model reconstruction software

-Please refer to the user manual in ./softawre/software_user_manual.pdf The sampel input and output files are at ./softawre/example/ The executable file is at ./softawre/SAT2LoD2/SAT2LoD2.exe
+Please refer to the user manual in ./softawre/software_user_manual.pdf
+The sampel input and output files are at ./softawre/example/
+The executable file is at ./softawre/SAT2LoD2/SAT2LoD2.exe

-### open source code of LoD-2 model reconstruction
+### Open source code of LoD-2 model reconstruction

 Python is the only language for software and open-source codes.
-Please refer to the code in ./code/
+Please refer to the code in ./code/;
-./code/SAT2LoD2.py is the software GUI and main function of whole workflow ./code/hrnet_seg.py corresponses to Building detection and segmentation ./code/building_polygon.py corresponses to Initial 2D building polygon extraction ./code/building_decomposition.py corresponses to Building rectangle decomposition ./code/building_refinement.py corresponses to Building rectangle orientation refinement ./code/building_modelfit.py corresponses to 3D model fitting ./code/building_obj.py corresponses to Mesh generation.
+./code/SAT2LoD2.py is the software GUI and main function of whole workflow;
+./code/hrnet_seg.py corresponses to Building detection and segmentation;
+./code/building_polygon.py corresponses to Initial 2D building polygon extraction;
+./code/building_decomposition.py corresponses to Building rectangle decomposition;
+./code/building_refinement.py corresponses to Building rectangle orientation refinement;
+./code/building_modelfit.py corresponses to 3D model fitting;
+./code/building_obj.py corresponses to Mesh generation.

 ## Reference
 ```